 It seems that the conversation that I have been having with my mom friends regarding our time in quarantine is the same.
 We all feel that the slower pace has ushered in a much-needed break for our busy families.
-And while all of this togetherness can be beneficial for everyone, parents are wondering how to take advantage of the time that we are spending together as a family.
-One way to do this is to become childlike ourselves and cultivate and attitude of play.
+And while all of this togetherness can be beneficial for everyone, parents are wondering how to take advantage of the time we spend together as a family.
+One way to do this is to become childlike ourselves and cultivate an attitude of play.

 Remember the feelings you felt when your parents played games with you?
 For me, it wasn’t so much about the game we were playing, but the simple fact that the whole family was participating and having fun together.
 Creating those memories with your children can create lasting lifetime memories.

 Not only is playing with your child a good way to bond and connect, but family-style playtime also has so many positive psychological and developmental benefits such as social skills and regulation training, self-esteem building, and physical and mental stress relief, to name a few.
 The big question is often: What should we play so that everyone can participate?

 Here are some games that the whole family can enjoy, both young and old.

 Let’s face it.
 There are games that children need to be introduced to simply because it is a rite of parenting passage.
 There are so many classic games that have been played together and passed on from generation to generation.
 Here is a list of games that are necessities for your household.